 fellow Commissions, City Staff and Council.

 John is President of The Dow Group, a boutique management consulting firm located in Santa Clarita that specializes in business process design, marketing, and general consulting to small and mid-size companies.
 John specializes in growing companies from concept to reality.

 Prior to starting his own company, John was a senior executive in Accenture’s Financial Services Strategy & Business Architecture practice, where he planned and delivered major initiatives throughout North America.

 John has a passion for art and music.
 “It is my fundamental belief that Art has the power to make a community better.
 Art has the power to create awareness within the City of Santa Clarita, as well as beyond its four borders.
 It has the power to connect the community by presenting ideas that everyone can relate to in a universal way.
 Pragmatically, Art can be a tool to help market and sell Santa Clarita and drive economic growth.”

 John is very active in the community.
 In addition to being the Board President and Director of Marketing for the Santa Clarita Symphony, John serves on the Boards of the SCV Boys & Girls Club, Repertory East Playhouse (Advisory) and actively participates in numerous local charities.

 John earned his degree in Finance and Economics from USC.
 John lives in Newhall, where he has been a resident since 1992, with his wife Michelle and son Jackson, age 7.

-Susan Shapiro, Vice Chair
+Susan Shapiro, Commissioner

-Term Expires: 2014
+Term Expires: 2018

 Susan came to Santa Clarita in 1993 to manage the local public television channel, SCVTV.
 Susan designed and equipped the SCVTV Media Center in Newhall, developing it into a communications venue showcasing the talents and activities of the City, local schools, and a variety of nonprofit arts, music, and community service organizations.